PADL/libbrowserid/doc/api.md

                                      NULL, NULL, 0, NULL, &flags, &cfErr);
     CFRelease(context);

+Regardless of whether you have CFRuntime.h installed, libbrowserid will use CFNetwork instead of libcurl if available.
+This is not necessarily OS X-specific, although it''s unlikely other platforms will have this.

 ## Windows port

 The Windows port comes with some fairly significant limitations.
 First, the